-Over the years, various of Barbara's paintings have been auctioned in fundraisers helping charities close to her heart, such as, The United Way and the Upper Canada District School Board as well as TV appearances on TV-Cogeco during solo-exhibitions during the 2009 Palliative Care Telethon in Brockville ON and 2010 Easter Seals Telethon at the K-Rock Centre (now Leon's Centre) in Kingston ON.
-View more here
+Over the years, many of Barbara's paintings have been auctioned in fundraisers helping charities close to her heart, such as, The United Way and the Upper Canada District School Board, as well as TV appearances on TV-Cogeco during solo-exhibitions during the 2009 Palliative Care Telethon in Brockville ON and 2010 Easter Seals Telethon at the K-Rock Centre (now Leon's Centre) in Kingston ON.
+Read more here.

 Fusing Art History and Authenticity